leolani/cltl-dialogueclassification/README.md

 Detects dialogue acts in texts and annotates the signals with the dialogue act labels and scores.
 The annotations are pushed to the event bus and can be taken up for further processing.

-We implemented two dialogue act classifiers:
+We implemented three dialogue act classifiers:

 1) Deberta fine-tuned with the SILICONE data set: